 - j.
-Following the election of the Chair of the Council and Vice-Chair (if any) of the Council at the annual meeting, the business of the annual meeting shall include: - i.
-In an election year, delivery by the Chair of the Council and councillors of their acceptance of office forms unless the council resolves for this to be done at a later date.
-In a year which is not an election year, delivery by the Chair of the Council of their acceptance of office form unless the council resolves for this to be done at a later date; - ii.
+Following the election of the Chairman of the Council and Vice-Chairman (if any) of the Council at the annual meeting, the business of the annual meeting shall include: - i.
+In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the council resolves for this to be done at a later date.
+In a year which is not an election year, delivery by the Chairman of the Council of their acceptance of office form unless the council resolves for this to be done at a later date: - ii.
 Confirmation of the accuracy of the minutes of the last meeting of the council; - iii.
 Receipt of the minutes of the last meeting of a committee; - iv.
 Consideration of the recommendations made by a committee; - v.
 Review of delegation arrangements to committees, subcommittees, staff and other local authorities; - vi.
-Review of the terms of reference for committees; - vii.
+Review of the terms of reference for committees: - vii.
 Appointment of members to existing committees; - viii.
 Appointment of any new committees in accordance with standing order 4 above; - ix.
 Review and adoption of appropriate standing orders and financial regulations; - x.
 Review of arrangements, including legal agreements) with other local authorities, not-for-profit bodies and businesses; - xi.
 Review of representation on or work with external bodies and arrangements for reporting back; - xii In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future - xiii.
 Review of inventory of land and assets including buildings and office equipment - xiv.
-Review of the council's procedures for handling requests made under the Freedom of Information Act 2000 and the Data Protection legislation (see also Standing Orders 11, 20 and 21) - k.
+Review of the council's procedures for handling requests made under the Freedom of Information Act 2000 and the Data Protection legislation (see also Standing Orders 11, 20 and 21 - k.
 The following will be reviewed annually at the ordinary meeting of the council relevant to its anniversary - i.
 Arrangements for insurance cover in respect of all insured risks; - ii.
-The council's and/or staff subscriptions to other bodies; - 6.
-Extraordinary meetings of the council and committees and subcommittees - a.
-The Chair of the Council may convene an extraordinary meeting of the council at any time. - b.
-If the Chair of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
+The council's and/or staff subscriptions to other bodies;

+6. Extraordinary meetings of the council and committees and subcommittees extraordinary meeting of the Council.
 The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors.